 Still studied worldwide today, Ulysses is regarded as one of the most challenging works of literature.
-As throughout much of his work include Ulysses, Joyce has included many different puzzles and enigmas that he proclaimed “will keep the professors busy for centuries arguing over what I meant”
+As throughout much of his work, including Ulysses, Joyce has included many different puzzles and enigmas that he proclaimed “will keep the professors busy for centuries arguing over what I meant”

-In Dublin, The James Joyce Centre provides exhibitions, tours and lectures about the famous Irish author.
-There is an exhibit which showcases his life and his work.
+In Dublin, The James Joyce Centre provides exhibitions, tours, and lectures about the famous Irish author.
+There is an exhibit that showcases his life and his work.

-In Dublin (and other cities worldwide), the 16th June is known as Bloomsday.
-It is a day which celebrates the life and work of James Joyce.
+In Dublin (and other cities worldwide), the 16th of June is known as Bloomsday.
+It is a day that celebrates the life and work of James Joyce.

 The University College Dublin and the Literary and Historical Society created the James Joyce Award.
 This is awarded to people who achieve amazing successes in their chosen fields.

-If you enjoyed reading about James Joyce, check out more ConnollyCove’s blogs about around Literary and Authors:
+If you enjoyed reading about James Joyce, check out more ConnollyCove’s blogs about more Irish authors and literature-related history!

 Dublin’s Literary Pubs | Famous Irish Authors Who Helped Promote Irish Tourism | Dublin’s Writer Museum, Dublin City | Two Authors | One Man | John Banville | Lady Gregory: An Often Overlooked Author | Seamus Heaney: His Life | His Work | His Successes